-- The Smurfette Principle: Booka is the only female member of the band.
-Her predecessors Heather and Louisa as well.
+- The Smurfette Principle: Alex is the sole female member of the band.
+The people she succeeded counted during their respective tenures, too.

-- Soprano and Gravel: Sean as the gravel and Louisa (followed by Booka) as the soprano in their later material.
+- Soprano and Gravel: Sean as the gravel and Alex (following Heather, Louisa and Booka in that order) as the soprano in their later material. note

 - Vocal Tag Team: Their early material had Sean doing all the vocals, but the addition of Louisa saw this aspect with her doing clean singing.
 Sean is still the most prominent vocalist, however.